What's living in your neighborhood?

 - Looking for a great way to spend time outside with family and friends?

 A BioBlitz is an event where citizen scientists, scientists, land managers, museum staff, and more work together to find, identify, and photograph as many different species as possible.
-This summer, NHMU is inviting the community to join three Trailside BioBlitz events, designed to get you outside, collecting data, and digitally connected with the museum, while also staying safe and spatially distanced.
-Taking part is easy:

-Who can participate in SLC Neighborhood Naturalists?
+Who can participate in SLC Neighborhood Naturalist programs and events?

 Anyone!
 If you're curious about the natural world, enjoy walking along trails, and like turning over leaves and stones, this program is for you.
 Kids are welcome.
 All events are free and open to the public.